 - Global energy demand has grown over the past two decades, largely driven by the economic growth of China.
-Consumption has increased for all sources except nuclear. - Coal consumption began to level off in 2014 over preferences for renewables and natural gas. - Low-cost wind and solar have accelerated the adoption of renewables across the world. - Natural gas has been increasingly adopted as a means of primary energy consumption, in part due to the growth of liquefied natural gas (LNG).
+Consumption has increased for all sources except nuclear. - Coal consumption began to level off in 2014 over preferences for renewables and natural gas. - Low-cost wind and solar have accelerated the adoption of renewables across the world. - Natural gas has been increasingly adopted, in part due to the growth of liquefied natural gas (LNG).